 Lisa Rosenthal, Executive Director

-Lisa Rosenthal is excited to work with Little Falls Village members, volunteers and the Board to build on the Village’s programs and services and expand for the future.
+Lisa Rosenthal is excited to work with Little Falls Village members, volunteers and the Board to grow and strengthen the Village’s programs and services, expand for the future and build community networks.
 Lisa has over 40 years’ experience working in health care, including over 30 years in the DC area.
 Prior to joining Little Falls Village, Lisa was Director of Health Planning at a large national post-acute provider, and prior to that position Lisa worked in the development group of Marriott’s Senior Living Services Division and as a healthcare consultant.
-Lisa’s volunteer work at a local Village inspired her current passion for Villages and the vital role they play in our communities.
+Lisa is passionate about Villages and the vital role they play in our communities.
 Lisa moved to DC from the Philadelphia suburbs in the 1980s, and currently lives with her husband in Silver Spring.
 They enjoy all the treasures that the DC area has to offer, as well as trips to Manhattan to visit their son.